 The conditions were perfect.
 We reached the roof, after a long climb through Dudok’s design stairwell, at half past seven.
 Another two hours to sunset.
 A dark cloud, which had been hovering above Rotterdam just before, moved away and from the west the sun set the city in a beautiful light.
 A golden hour if ever there was one.

-The rooftop on a tower of a mere twelve floors generates a different experience than the roof of Delftse Poort, the highest building in the city center.
+The rooftop on a tower of a mere twelve floors generates a different experience than the roof of Delftse Poort, the highest building in the center of Rotterdam.
 But one can also take beautiful pictures from a slightly lower roof.
 If only because of the beautiful vistas between the higher towers.
-Take, for example, this almost abstract picture, a play of horizontal, vertical and diagonal lines featuring the open bridge part of Erasmus Bridge and the oblique facade of Renzo Piano’s KPN Tower.
+Take, for example, this almost abstract picture.
+A play of horizontal, vertical and diagonal lines featuring the open bridge part of Erasmus Bridge and the oblique facade of Renzo Piano’s KPN Tower.

 Also the recently constructed ferris wheel The Dinner Wheel, on the grass field next to the Markthal, was nicely visible in a similar view.

 With the telephoto lens, surprising details can be obtained from such a relatively high position.
-Here we see, for example, the bells in the tower of the Stock Exchange, just like Erasmus House completed just before the war.
+Here we see, for example, the bells in the tower of the Stock Exchange.
+Just like Erasmus House, that building was completed just before the war.
 When those bells are ringing, as a local resident I know that it is 1.25 pm.

 The sun went down at 8.30 pm this evening.
 The sunset itself was hidden from view because there were higher buildings in the way.
 But what happened around us was much more interesting.
 Lights in homes, offices and shops went on, as well as street lamps, car lights and neon signs.
 The golden hour slowly turned into the blue hour.